A Close Call with a Murderer…

-There’s only Jack’s, his wife’s and the maid’s prints found on the scene.
+There are only Jack’s, his wife’s and the maid’s prints found on the scene.
 It’s a done deal according to the Krasny led team.
 After giving Jack a grilling, a witness tells of a knife fitting the description of the murder weapon seen in Jack’s locker at the country club, and he’s the only beneficiary for all her assets including a publishing empire.

-Jack Forrester asks one time criminal lawyer Teddy Barnes (Glenn Close) to defend him because she’s a woman, has won all her court cases to date and she understands Krasny’s tactics.
+Jack Forrester asks one-time criminal lawyer Teddy Barnes (Glenn Close) to defend him because she’s a woman, has won all her court cases to date and she understands Krasny’s tactics.
 We learn Teddy gave up her work as a criminal lawyer four years previously.

-There’s also bad feeling between Krasny and Jack Forrester.
+There’s also a bad feeling between Krasny and Jack Forrester.
 Jack as a newspaper editor had written about Krasny’s underhand tactics in the courtroom.
 Nowadays, Teddy’s a loving single mother to two kids and she has a good relationship with their father, her ex-husband.

 Teddy meets with Jack and takes on the case, as she believes he is innocent.
-She stresses should she change her feelings about his innocence, she’ll drop the case.
+She stresses that should she change her feelings about his innocence, she’ll drop the case.
 Teddy then learns that Styles has killed himself in prison.